devlulcas/po-parser/README.md

 > Advises about risks or negative outcomes of certain actions.

 [The files that are being used to test the parser](https://gitlab.com/news-flash/news_flash_gtk/-/blob/master/po) are from a [Gnome Circle](https://circle.gnome.org/) application called [Newsflash](https://apps.gnome.org/en/NewsFlash/).

+I never used PO files before, this is my first contact and I know that building a parser for something you do not understand is not a brilliant idea, but I want to try it anyways